semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 4. Semgrep redirects you to the **Scan a project on your machine** page; click **Skip setup** at the bottom to go directly to **Dashboard**.
 5. Go to **Settings** > **Source Code Managers**.
    ![Source code manager tab](/img/source-code-manager.png#md-width)
-6. Select the source code manager containing the org you'd like to connect to Semgrep Cloud Platform; follow the on-screen prompts to proceed.
+6. Select the source code manager containing the org you want to connect to Semgrep Cloud Platform; follow the on-screen prompts to proceed.
 You can review permissions needed by Semgrep in [Requested permissions for GitHub and GitLab](#requested-permissions-for-github-and-gitlab).
 7. *Optional:* [Configure SSO](/semgrep-cloud-platform/sso/) for your organization.

 ### Join an organization